This Independence Day Sunday at your church is an opportunity to reflect on meaningful themes of liberty, independence, sacrifice, and belonging.

 This isn’t an opportunity for you to bash members with opposing political positions.

-It’s an opportunity to celebrate the unity we share as citizens of the United States, which reflects an even greater unity that we have as brothers and sisters in Christ (Matthew 12:50).
+It’s an opportunity to celebrate the unity we share as citizens of the United States, which is a simple reflection of the even greater unity that we have as brothers and sisters in Christ (Matthew 12:50).

 Veterans know veterans.